-Your current incarnation may be one of a long line than dates to the first life on earth, or some other planet.
+Your current incarnation may be one of a long line that dates all the way back to the first life on earth, or some other planet.
 Your physical body is a projection of your morphogenetic field in combination with those of your parents, their genes, and the morphogenetic field of the species.
-In this lifetime you are a composite of your soul, which is eternal and timeless, the genes and morphogenetic field of the family you were born into, and the environment in which you grew up.
+In this lifetime you are a composite of your soul, which is eternal and essentially unchanging, the genes and morphogenetic field of the family you were born into, and the environment in which you grew up.
 The you of this life will eventually be incorporated into your soul as you evolve throughout eternity.